SATCOM in Mountainous Terrain

 A local analytical terrain file will be used in this analysis.
 Disable the Terrain Server.

-- Select the Basic - Terrain page in the Properties Browser.
+). - Select the Basic - Terrain page when the Properties Browser opens.

 - Click to accept the change and to close the Properties Browser.